aniketambore/bijli_ln_wallet/README.md

 - `routemaster`: This package offers a flexible routing system.

-- `flutter_bloc`: This package is used to implement the BLoC (Business Logic Component) pattern in our app.
+- `flutter_bloc`: This package is used to implement the BLoC (Business Logic Component) design pattern in our app.

 - `confetti`: This package adds confetti animations to our app.